 - Delivery Fee: They both charge a nominal delivery fee (Imperfect Foods waives the fee above $60).

 How are they different?

 - Coverage: Misfits Market delivers to all zip codes in the states it covers.
 Imperfect Foods focuses on many full states as well as highly populated metropolitan areas.

-- Delivery Schedule: Misfits Market uses FedEx for shipping, so you get to choose your delivery day.
+- Delivery Schedule: Misfits Market uses a third party for shipping, so you get to choose your delivery day.
 Since Imperfect Foods has its own delivery services, delivery windows are more limited.
 For example, they only deliver to my area on Tuesday afternoons.

 Best Ugly Produce Service: Misfits Market vs. Imperfect Foods

-We’ve been getting both of these boxes for a few months.
-Now is the time to decide which one we prefer!
+Now is again the time to decide which one we prefer!